uf-mil/mil/docs/indyav/software/localization.rst

 Cons
 ####
 * Slow data acquisition rate, at high speeds a mechanical spinning LIDAR would not capture the world correctly
-* Somewhat costly, not as bad anyone
+* Somewhat costly, not as bad anymore
 * Mechanical spinning LIDARS will be affected my the fast movements of the vehicle.

 Camera Localization
 *******************
-Camera based localization would rely on algorithm suchs as [ORB-SLAM](https://webdiis.unizar.es/~raulmur/orbslam/) to determine the position and orientation of the sensor with repsect to a pre-constructed map.
+Camera based localization would rely on algorithm suchs as [ORB-SLAM](https://webdiis.unizar.es/~raulmur/orbslam/) to determine the position and orientation of the sensor with respect to a pre-constructed map.

 Pros
 ####